adketuri/umbrascript/README.md

 # umbrascript

-It's an extension for the light scripting language used for cutscenes in Starless Umbra.
+A language extension for the light scripting language used in Starless Umbra's cutscenes.

 Work-in-progress!👷‍♀️